 - The normal time to degree completion for an Associate's degree is two years.
 Associate's degree requirements must be fulfilled within three and a half consecutive years. - The normal time to degree completion for a Bachelor's degree is four years.
-Bachelor's degree requirements must be fulfilled within seven consecutive years. - The normal time to degree completion for a Master's degree is two and one-half years.
-Master's degree requirements must be fulfilled within seven consecutive years. - The normal time to degree completion for a Doctor in Education Leadership (Ed.D.) degree is three years.
-Doctor in Education Leadership (Ed.D.) degree requirements must be fulfilled within 4.5 consecutive years. - The normal time to degree completion for a Doctor of Business Administration (D.B.A) degree is three years.
-Doctor of Business Administration degree requirements must be fulfilled within 4.5 consecutive years. - The normal time to degree completion for a Doctor in Philosophy (Ph.D.) degree is six years.
+Bachelor's degree requirements must be fulfilled within seven consecutive years.

+- The normal time to degree completion for a Master's degree is two and one-half years.
+Master's degree requirements must be fulfilled within seven consecutive years. - The normal time to degree completion for a Professional Doctorate degree (DBA, DHA, Ed.D.) is three years.
+Professional Doctorate degree requirements must be fulfilled within four and one-half consecutive years. - The normal time to degree completion for the Doctor of Education in Educational Leadership (Ed.D.)
+Degree Completion Program is one and a half years.
+Doctor of Education in Educational Leadership (Ed.D.) degree requirements must be fulfilled within three consecutive years. - The normal time to degree completion for a Doctor in Philosophy (Ph.D.) degree is six years.
 Doctor in Philosophy (Ph.D.) degree requirements must be fulfilled within nine consecutive years.